Al-La'ib Ma'a Al-Kibar: Synopsis

-Hassan is detained by Officer Mo'tasem Al-Alfi, who pressures him to reveal the source of his knowledge about the fire, but Hassan refuses to confess.
-The officer even brings Hassan’s fiancée to his office and sets up a hidden camera to observe their conversation, yet they never discuss the incident.
-Two individuals later confess to starting the factory fire, but when Hassan sees them, he questions them about two others named Fathi and Rashwan.
-Declaring the confessions false, Hassan insists that these men are not responsible for the fire.
+Hassan is detained by Officer Mo'tasem al-Alfi, who tries to extract an explanation for how he knew about the fire, but Hassan gives no answer beyond what he has already said.
+Mo'tasem even brings Hana to his office and records their conversation with a hidden camera, yet nothing incriminating or related to the incident is mentioned.
+Later, two suspects confess to starting the factory fire, but when Hassan sees them he asks about two other men, Fathi and Rashwan, and states that the confessed arsonists are not the real perpetrators.

-Upon returning to his neighborhood, Hassan reunites with his lifelong friend, Ali Al-Zahhar (played by Mahmoud El-Gendy).
-They meet one night in the desert and have an ordinary conversation, though it seems Ali shares information about the incidents with Hassan.
-They cross paths again during a football match between Al Ahly SC and Zamalek SC, under the watchful eye of a police informant assigned to follow them.
-Despite his efforts, Officer Mo'tasem fails to uncover the source of Hassan’s knowledge.
+Back in his neighborhood, Hassan meets his friend Ali al-Zahhar (Mahmoud El-Gendy).
+They talk one night on the edge of the desert, where Ali mentions details that later match the incidents Hassan reports.
+The two are seen together again during a football match between Al Ahly SC and Zamalek SC, while a police informant follows them in the crowd.
+Even with this surveillance, Officer Mo'tasem is unable to identify how Hassan is getting his information.